espressomd/espresso/doc/sphinx/inter.rst

 errors can be avoided.

-This interaction is useful when using other bond potentials which already include the short–ranged repulsion.
+This interaction is useful when using other bond potentials which already include the short-ranged repulsion.
 This often the case for force fields or in general tabulated potentials.

 Rigid bonds